 Best Practices

-Writing cross platform code can be difficult, but there are some ways to make it easier to both develop and maintain.
-In this manual we list some ways we at Defold work with cross platform native code and APIs.
+Writing cross platform code can be difficult, but there are some ways to make it easier to both develop and maintain such code.

 Project structure